OCR - Optical Character Recognition

 How is OCR related to Intelligent Document Processing (IDP)?

-Intelligent Document Processing (IDP) uses OCR as its foundational technology to additionally extract structure, relationships, key-values, entities, and other document-centric insights with an advanced machine-learning based AI service like Form Recognizer.
-Form Recognizer includes a document-optimized version of Read as its OCR engine while delegating to other models for higher-end insights.
-If you are extracting text from scanned and digital documents, use Form Recognizer Read OCR.
+Intelligent Document Processing (IDP) uses OCR as its foundational technology to additionally extract structure, relationships, key-values, entities, and other document-centric insights with an advanced machine-learning based AI service like Document Intelligence.
+Document Intelligence includes a document-optimized version of Read as its OCR engine while delegating to other models for higher-end insights.
+If you are extracting text from scanned and digital documents, use Document Intelligence Read OCR.

 Microsoft's Read OCR engine is composed of multiple advanced machine-learning based models supporting global languages.
-This allows them to extract printed and handwritten text including mixed languages and writing styles.
+It can extract printed and handwritten text including mixed languages and writing styles.
 Read is available as cloud service and on-premises container for deployment flexibility.
 With the latest preview, it's also available as a synchronous API for single, non-document, image-only scenarios with performance enhancements that make it easier to implement OCR-assisted user experiences.

 OCR (Read) editions

 Select the Read edition that best fits your requirements.

 |Images: General, in-the-wild images||labels, street signs, and posters||OCR for images (version 4.0 preview)||Optimized for general, non-document images with a performance-enhanced synchronous API that makes it easier to embed OCR in your user experience scenarios.|

 |Documents: Digital and scanned, including images||books, articles, and reports||Document Intelligence read model||Optimized for text-heavy scanned and digital documents with an asynchronous API to help automate intelligent document processing at scale.|